BahaaEldeenOsama/Compilers/README.md

 #### * If there is a case not mentioned above, just do whatever you believe it is meaningful.
 #### * Write an input tiny program and include it inside a comment, which contains several test cases (at least 20 statements involving variables) that explain its usage and              proves correctness of using variables.
-#### * Half the mark is dedicatd to comments explaining the code before each code line (for only the part of the code which you added), test cases (at least 20 statements involving operators) that cover a lot of cases, and following the CodingStyle.pdf file.
+#### * Half the mark is dedicatd to comments explaining the code before each code line (for only the part of the code which you added), test cases (at least 20 statements                nvolving operators) that cover a lot of cases, and following the CodingStyle.pdf file.